You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

 Life Insurance Underwriters

-A life insurance underwriter is the person at the life insurance company who is assigned to review your application and medical history.
+A life insurance underwriter is a person at the life insurance company who is assigned to review your application and medical history.

 When a life insurance underwriter reviews your file, the underwriter will assign “debits” and “credits” to your file.
 Once the life insurance review is complete, the life insurance underwriter will add the debits and credits to determine the life insurance rate class that will be offered to you, unless you are postponed or declined.

 Debits are negative factors such as smoker, overweight, health issues such as heart disease, diabetes, prostate cancer, etc..

 An example of a credit might be weight loss, diabetes that is now controlled, a recent stress test with favorable results.

 Life insurance for seniors is available with a number of life insurance companies.
 Life insurance underwriting for seniors will vary by the life insurance company.

 There are some companies for seniors that will require less in the way of stress tests, underwriting exams, and cognitive testing.